Identity Cards Act 2006: After the 2005 election

 On 29 March, the House of Lords voted in favour of a new plan with a majority of 227 (287 to 60).
-Under this scheme, everyone renewing a passport from 2008 would be issued an ID card and have their details placed on the national ID card database.
-The Government said that until 2010, people could choose not to be issued a card, though they would still have to pay for one, and still be placed on the database.
+Under this scheme, everyone renewing a passport from 2008 would be entered on the national passport and ID database.
+The Government said that from the identity card's introduction in 2010, people could voluntarily apply for a card, though they would still have to pay for one, and would be placed on the passport and ID database.

 The Bill received Royal assent on 30 March 2006.

 Timescale and implementation progress

 On 11 October 2006, the Labour government announced a timescale described as "highly ambitious" by computer experts.
 The Home Office announced that it would publish an ID management action plan in the months from November 2006, followed by agreements with departments on their uses for the system.
 There was to be a report on potential private sector uses for the scheme before the 2007 Budget.

 On 25 September 2006, Home Office Minister Liam Byrne said that "There are opportunities which give me optimism to think that actually there is a way of exploiting systems already in place in a way which brings down the costs quite substantially".

 Emails leaked in June 2006 indicated that the plan was already in difficulty, with plans for the early introduction of a limited register and ID card with reduced biometrics known as the "early variant" described as a "huge risk".

 Due to the costs of developing a new system from scratch, in 2007, the Government approved an alternative plan to use the Department for Work and Pensions Customer Information System to store the biographical information, linked to a new database to store biometrics, despite concerns over issues of inter-departmental governance, funding and accountability which were never resolved.

 The schedule for putting passport applicants' and renewers' details on the National Identity Register (NIR) was never announced.
 A nationwide network of 68 interview offices for first-time passport applicants started opening in June 2007 and was subsequently completed.
 The interview consisted mainly of asking applicants to confirm facts about themselves, which someone attempting to steal their identity may not know.
 The government stated that all personal information used in the interview not required for the application was destroyed shortly after the passport was issued.
 Fingerprints were not taken.
 Plans to take iris scans were dropped, although the Government had not ruled them out as a future option.